LibraryOfCongress/seeing-lost-enclaves/research/questions.md

 ### Who else lived here, originally?

 How are their stories entwined in the history of this place?
 In our lives?
-What are our resposibilities towards them in this work?
+What are our responsibilities towards them in this work?

 #### Resources:
-* [Prarie Lotus](https://loc.gov/item/2020945474) by Linda Sue Park, is accompanied, on her website, by a Native American resource guide compiled by author and educator Andrea Page (Oceti Sakowin Hunkpapa), about the Oceti Sakowin people of the area in which the book is set.
+* [Prairie Lotus](https://loc.gov/item/2020945474) by Linda Sue Park, is accompanied, on her website, by a Native American resource guide compiled by author and educator Andrea Page (Oceti Sakowin Hunkpapa), about the Oceti Sakowin people of the area in which the book is set.
 * [Empire's Tracks, Indigenous Nations, Chinese Workers, and the Transcontinental Railroad](https://www.loc.gov/item/2018038417), by Manu Karuka.

 ### What can we know about peoples' lives at the time and place of our project?